-Contracts that are currently subject to the Data Protection Act 1998 are also likely to be subject to GDPR.
+Contracts that are currently subject to the Data Protection Act 1998 are also likely to be subject to DPR.

 Organisations must ensure:

-More detailed information on GDPR can be found in Additional Resources.
+More detailed information on DPR can be found in Additional Resources.

 Please note that if you withhold the contract value from a contract award notice this information may still be requested from your organisation via the Freedom Of Information (Scotland) Act 2002 (FOISA).